spacemonkeyJT/TaskBot/README.md

 4. **Still having trouble?**

 	- Try removing and re-adding the bot to your server.
-	- Check the bot's status or logs if self-hosting.
-	- Review the latest documentation or open an issue on the project repository.

-For further help, please contact the maintainer or [open an issue on GitHub](https://github.com/spacemonkeyJT/TaskBot/issues).
+	- For further help, please [open an issue on GitHub](https://github.com/spacemonkeyJT/TaskBot/issues).